supabase/realtime/forum/TLA_FINDINGS.md

 is now modeled and checked clean; liveness (caveat 6) is now machine-checked;
-the fix is corroborated at 4 nodes; the coordinator crash/restart path (part of caveat 3) is now modeled — safety holds and the crash-on-prepare-timeout escape hatch is liveness-checked.** This document is the checkpoint so work can resume.
+the fix is corroborated at 4 nodes; the coordinator crash/restart path (part of caveat 3) is now modeled — safety holds and the crash-on-prepare-timeout escape hatch is liveness-checked; the ring is now a model parameter, not hard-wired `min` (caveat 4) — the exhaustive N=3 proof is shown to hold for any single-group total-order ring (relabeling argument + bit-identical state counts), and a deeper 4-node bounded search corroborates.** The **sole substantive remaining gap is multi-group (caveat 2)**.
+This document is the checkpoint so work can resume.

-Six models:
+Seven models:

 * `tla/Muster.tla` (+ `.cfg`) — the baseline routing model that **exhibits**
   Finding A (`NoMissedDelivery` is violated).